arup-group/pam/README.md

 This project utilises an
 [activity based](https://en.wikipedia.org/wiki/Transportation_forecasting#Activity-based_models)
-representation of a population, to make sensible rules based adjustments to travel and activities .
-But it also supports traditional - non activity - based inputs and outputs.
+representation of a population.
+It makes rules based modifications to individual's travel and activities.

 This project is not a new activity model.
 Instead it to seeks to adjust existing activity representations, already derived from exiting models or survey data:

-(i) **Parse** input data (eg travel diary) to Activity Plans, (ii) **Modify** the Activity Plans for new social and government policy scenarios, (iii) **Output** to useful formats for activity based models or regular transport models. (iv) Facilitate preliminary **Analysis** of changes.
+(i) **Parse** input data (eg travel diary) to household and person Activity Plans

+(ii) **Modify** the Activity Plans for new social and government policy scenarios (eg remove education activities for non key workers households)

+(iii) **Output** to useful formats for activity based models or regular transport models

+(iv) Facilitate preliminary **Analysis** of changes

-This work is primarily intended for transport modellers, to make quick transport demand scenarios .
+This work is primarily intended for transport modellers, to make quick transport demand scenarios.
 But it may also be useful for other activity based demand modelling such as for goods supply or utility demand.

 ## Contents